celaut-project/celaut-architecture/README.md

 4. **Dependency Management**: Takes care of ensuring that services have access to the addresses of their dependencies, irrespective of the node on which they are executed, promoting a smooth and efficient service ecosystem.

->An implementation of a node using Python3: [Nodo](https://github.com/celaut-project/nodo)
+>An implementation of a node using Python3 and Rust: [Nodo](https://github.com/celaut-project/nodo)

 <br>